Fetal parvovirus B19 infection

 Treatment and prognosis

-A significant part of management is focused on treating the fetal anaemia, in appropriate cases, cordocentesis followed by intrauterine transfusion with packed red cells into the umbilical vein can be performed.
+A significant part of management is focused on treating the fetal anemia, in appropriate cases, cordocentesis followed by intrauterine transfusion with packed red cells into the umbilical vein can be performed.
 The development of hydrops fetalis indicates a poorer prognosis.

 For sonographic features consider: